-- In Schleswig-Holstein the competent authority is the Ministry of the Interior, Rural Areas and Integration Schleswig-Holstein. - In Mecklenburg-Vorpommern the responsibility lies with the Spatial Planning Authority in the Ministry of Energy, Infrastructure and Digitalisation.
+- In Schleswig-Holstein the competent authority is the Ministry of the Interior, Rural Areas and Integration Schleswig-Holstein. - In Mecklenburg-Vorpommern the responsibility is with the Spatial Planning Authority in the Ministry of Economics, Infrastructure, Tourism and Labour (since Nov.
+2021).